Beyond Probability

 4 Al-Raheem Most Merciful 6 1, 30, 200, 8, 10, 40 289

-Using the data in Tables 4 and 5, we get the following 19-based mathematical facts:
+By using the data in Table 5, we obtain the following intricate mathematical design:

 The sequence number of each word in the Basmalah followed by the number of letters in it forms an 8-digit number which is a multiple of 19: